daijro/camoufox/README.md

 | navigator.buildID              | ✅    |
 | navigator.doNotTrack           | ✅    |

+Camoufox will automatically add the default fonts associated your spoofed User-Agent OS (the value passed in `navigator.userAgent`).

 **Notes**:

 - **navigator.webdriver** is set to false at all times.